Easy Meditations to Add to Your Day

 So how does one begin a meditation practice?
-Well, first off, there is not one way to meditate.
+There is no one correct way to meditate.
 Your meditation practice will depend on personal preference and finding what works best for you.
 The best approach to beginning a meditation practice is to start small, try 3-5 minutes.
 Make it consistent—same time, same place.
-Do not worry about doing it right!
-And when you find your mind wandering, do not criticize yourself, instead greet the arising thoughts and feelings as friends and then re-center your attention.
+Don't worry about doing it 'right'!
+And when you find your mind wandering, don't be hard on yourself, instead greet the arising thoughts and feelings as friends and then re-center your attention.
 Finally, always smile at the end of your practice!

 Meditation practices come in all different styles and forms.
 Try different practices and figure out what works best for you!
 In order to incorporate meditation into your daily routine, you need to find what resonates with you.

-You can try a guided meditation—these often come in the form of podcasts or some may include a video feed.
+You can try guided meditations—these often come in the form of podcasts or some may even include a video feed.
 These meditations typically use guided imagery or the guiding voice of a teacher to direct your thoughts and focus.

 Or you can try a mantra meditation.
-Remember our kooky scene from earlier?
-Well perhaps it is not so kooky after all.
+Remember our slightly eccentric scene from earlier?
+Well, perhaps it is not so eccentric after all.
 Choose a word to focus your attention on.
 Sit with spine erect and eyes closed and repeat your chosen word to yourself—silently or whispered—focusing your mind on it.
 Your goal is not to convince yourself of anything, but rather to bring awareness and focus to your mind.

 If the idea of sitting silently for minutes on end sounds rather repulsing to you, fear not!
 Meditation is not a purely stationary practice and there is a plethora of walking meditations, different techniques to use to engage your mind as you move.
 Most important to any walking meditation is finding a relatively secluded place away from traffic and noise.
 The goal is not to achieve anything, but rather to be present as you walk, noticing the roll of your feet and the sensations of your feet touching the ground.